d-kleine/AZ_AI-Engineering/project3_AI-Enriched-Corporate-Training-Catalog/README.md

 - Data Upload

   - The data has been upload with Azure Storage Explorer
-  - The _courses.csv_ file to Azure Tables, the folder with the curated PDF articles to a Blob containers.
+  - The _courses.csv_ file to Azure Tables, the folder with the curated PDF articles to Blob containers.

 ![csv Table](./screenshots/storage_explorer_1.png)
 ![pdf Blob](./screenshots/storage_explorer_2.png)